penelopeysm/Lox.jl/README.md

 Dict{String, Any}("x" => 1.0)
 ```

 - Methods with different arities can be defined for the same function (i.e. function overloading based on number of arguments).
-This is similar to C++ multimethods, but only for arity (not types, since there is no compile-time type checking).
+This is similar to C++ function overloading, but only for arity (not types: Lox types are (mostly) erased at runtime, at least in the current implementation).

 ```
 lox> fun foo(a) { print a; }